- Enables treatment plants to better understand the unique characteristics of their wastewater flow

 The Time is Now for a Better, Smarter Design

-Industry leaders, engineers, operators and maintenance personnel alike have long realized the benefits of removing inorganic solids as early in the treatment process as possible, but preliminary treatment equipment has conventionally been selected more on the requirements of downstream processes than influent characteristics.
-As these processes increase in sophistication and sensitivity, plant design is driven towards finer upstream screening protection without further investigation into the type of solids presented to the plant.
+Industry leaders, engineers, operators and maintenance personnel have long realized the benefits of removing inorganic solids as early in the treatment process as possible, but preliminary treatment equipment has conventionally been selected more on the requirements of downstream processes than influent characteristics.
+As these processes increase in sophistication and sensitivity, plant design is driven towards finer upstream screening protection, without further investigation into the type of solids presented to the plant.

 Factors Affecting a Treatment Plant’s Flow

 Just as each plant has its own processes that dictate the amount of protection it requires, the influent flow every plant receives is unique as well.
 The design of a collection system, constituents feeding the plant, stormwater infiltration, variations in flow and more all have a direct impact on the operational efficiency of the plant.